-Each play-date begins with a brief puppet show using my own, pre-made puppet theater and puppets.
+Each class begins with a brief puppet show using my own, pre-made puppet theater and puppets.
 On the first day, I will learn the kids’ names and interests using the puppets.

 Once the initial puppet show is over, I’ll walk the kids through making their own puppets and puppet theaters.
 Each day will use a set of “stock” characters for the puppet cast, so the kids have some creative freedom on how their puppets look.